-- Employment of additional bilingual staff to support communication. - Withdrawal lessons for small group (developing) and individual (emerging) support. - Additional staffing for intensive support for students identified in beginning and emerging phase. - Provision of additional EAL/D support in the classroom and as part of differentiation initiatives. - Employment of additional bilingual staff to support communication. - Engagement of an EAL/D specialist teacher to model EAL/D strategies, with the aim of increasing teacher confidence and practice in their classrooms.
+- Employment of additional bilingual staff to support communication. - Withdrawal lessons for small group (developing) and individual (emerging) support. - Additional staffing for intensive support for students identified in beginning and emerging phase. - Provision of additional EAL/D support in the classroom and as part of differentiation initiatives. - Employment of additional bilingual staff to support communication. - Engagement of an EAL/D specialist teacher to model EAL/D strategies, with the aim of increasing teacher confidence and practice in their classrooms. - Supporting families with communication and engagement in all school activities and programs.

-The allocation of this funding has resulted in the following impact: Supporting the English language learning of EAL/D students at Lavington Public School.
+- Supporting the English language learning of EAL/D students at Lavington Public School.
 EAL/D teaching staff provided professional learning for teachers, and additional funding was allocated to employ a School Learning Support Officer (SLSO) who provided bilingual support.

-Providing additional teaching time and additional SLSO time for planning and learning support.

-Continuing to build teacher capacity by engaging experts from a variety of sources to provide targeted professional learning.

-Engaging an additional learning and support teacher to work with individual students in a case management role.
+- Providing additional teaching time and additional SLSO time for planning and learning support. - Continuing to build teacher capacity by engaging experts from a variety of sources to provide targeted professional learning. - Engaging an additional learning and support teacher to work with individual students in a case management role. - Continuing to grow and enhance our Cultural Education Team, with a focus on increasing support for students, teachers and families.